inlavigo/gg_router/README.md

 ### Index route

-To define a default route which is shown when none of the routes is selected, just add a route with an empty `''` name:
+To define a default route which is shown when none of the routes is selected, add a route with an empty `''` name:

 ~~~dart
 @override